It is one of two circulation systems of fluid around the body (the other is blood circulation).

-- The secondary lymphoid tissues consist of lymph nodes, tonsils, Peyer’s patches, spleen, adenoids, skin and lymphoid tissue associated with mucosa.
+- The secondary lymphoid tissues consist of lymph nodes, tonsils, Peyer’s patches, spleen, adenoids, skin, and lymphoid tissue associated with mucosa.
 They are responsible for maintaining mature lymphocytes and initiating an adaptive immune response.

-- The thymus and the bone marrow constitute the primary lymphoid tissues that are the sites of generation and maturation of lymphocytes.
+- The thymus and the bone marrow constitute the primary lymphoid tissues that are the sites of the generation and maturation of lymphocytes.

 - Lymphoid tissue develops from the venous endothelial tissues after the fifth week of gestation, beginning at the end of the lymphatic system (subclavian vein and lymphatic ducts) and extending outward.